The new invention will protect users and heat-sensitive components in laptops and phones.

 Stanford says heat is soundcreated by electrons in a collision with atoms of a conductor.
 However, we cannot hear this sound because our ear is unable to pick up such frequencies.
 But a similar sound can be felt - and it is so familiar to us warmly.

-Thoughts on heat as a form of sound ledresearchers to the principles of the physical world.
-During his time as a DJ on the radio, Eric noticed that the soundproofing of the studio is provided by thick window panes.
-However, this approach in electronics (used now, by the way) will negate the efforts of engineers to make gadgets thinner.
-The guys from Stanford took a different path and took the idea from the builders: plastic windows are layers of air between layers of glass of different thicknesses, which makes houses warmer and provides sound insulation.
+Thoughts about heat as a form of sound ledresearchers to the principles of the physical world.
+When he was a radio DJ, Eric noticed that the soundproofing of the studio was ensured by thick window glass.
+However, this approach in electronics (still used now, by the way) will negate the efforts of engineers to make gadgets thinner.
+The guys from Stanford took a different route and took the idea from builders: plastic windows are layers of air between layers of glass of different thicknesses, which makes houses warmer and provides sound insulation.

 Atomically thin materials - relatively newinvention.
 Scientists were able to separate some substances into such thin layers only 15 years ago.
 The Stanford team created a 10-atom thermal insulator made of graphene (thin-fine carbon) and three other similar materials.
 Despite their thickness, such insulators very efficiently absorb the heat energy passing through them.